cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

 ************************************
 Task functions as recipes
 ************************************
-    This may seem like a lot of effort to do what we can accomplish in python by calling the function directly.
+    This may seem like a lot of effort and complication for something so simple: a normal python function call.
     However, now that we have annotated a task, we can start using it as part of our computational pipeline:

     Each :term:`task` function of the pipeline is a recipe or `rule <http://www.gnu.org/software/make/manual/make.html#Rule-Introduction>`_
-    which can be applied repeatedly to the data.
+    which can be applied repeatedly to our data.
     For example, one can have
         * a ``compile()`` *task* which will compile any number of source code files, or
         * a ``count_lines()`` *task* which will count the number of lines in any file or